 Text Selection

 Silvery captures all mouse events via DECSET 1003, which kills native terminal text selection.
-Silvery's text selection system restores that capability — and goes further with contain boundaries, semantic copy, and vim-style copy-mode.
+Silvery's text selection system restores that capability — and goes further with document-aware selection, contain boundaries, semantic copy, and vim-style copy-mode.

 How It's Activated